 This is one piece to a valuable approach we call human-centered design (HCD), a framework for problem solving that keeps the user at the heart of design efforts.
 In addition to focusing on the users, there are three other core tenants, starting with the importance of balancing the three lenses of user desirability, technical feasibility and business viability.
 Desirability considers the stakeholder’s expressed and unexpressed needs by asking the question, “what does the user need?”
 Feasibility considers organizational and technology capabilities to stated expectations by asking “are the needed capabilities feasible?”
 And expected revenue, profit and cost models are considered with business viability by asking “is there a viable business?”
 As engineers, it is easy to naturally gravitate to the feasibility domain and forget about the user who is the one experiencing our designs.
 As Steve Jobs aptly put it, “You’ve got to start with the customer experience and work back toward the technology.”
 The third of these four core tenants is experiment and iterate.
 HCD is agile, highly iterative and lean, and these lean methods are what keep iteration time and costs to a minimum.
 The fourth is embrace collaboration.
 More collaboration leads to the best solutions as one idea begets another.
 These four attitudes need to prevail throughout HCD in order to improve the likelihood of success.

 The HCD framework has a collection of tools that align with a series of development stages that are helpful before and during the development process.
 These four distinct stages alternately diverge and converge as the number of elements in play expands and converges.
 Each stage has an applicable set of collaborative tools for driving progress and helps to keep the HCD mindset at the forefront of your thinking.
 Discover focuses on a deep look at stakeholder needs and experiences, market trends and industry dynamics.
 This is where we get close to the users and gather insights that serves as the foundation for the rest of the effort.
 Analyze focuses on fully understanding user needs and distilling them into key success factors to fuel the creative process.
 In my experience, these key success factors represent the real power of HCD.
 Acting as guardrails, they drive ever increasing focus and direction in follow on stages.
 Create focuses on generating potential concepts and solutions, evaluating them against the key success factors.
+When you reach the create phase, you are able to more successfully apply ux design to the new concept, due to the extensive research done upfront.
 And lastly, Develop focuses on clarifying solution(s) and validating them with key stakeholders.
 The feedback gathered through this process guides the refinement of the solution into the best possible solution to be advanced.
 If you’re interested in learning more about these stages, you can view an outline of this process here.

 At Twisthink, we have been navigating the challenges of ambiguity on a daily basis, for nearly two decades.
 Doing this well is critical to the success of any product or business.
 If you are interested in discussing how you can apply this human-centered design process to your organization, let us know!
-Or, if you are in need of a partner to come alongside you to work through these challenges and risks, we would be happy to help.
+Or, if you are in need of a partner to come alongside you to work through these challenges and risks, in order to improve ux optimization, we would be happy to help.